marurevi/YelloRooms-Front/README.md

 # Yellow Rooms

 Yellow rooms has been created to book reservations for hotel rooms.
-On this repository, we created the front end of the project.

 You can see the backend for this project [here](https://github.com/marurevi/YellowRooms-Back).